-Kilim Geoforest Park Langkawi with children
+Kilim Geoforest Park Langkawi with kids

 Kilim Geoforest Park in Langkawi is a UNESCO World Heritage site and one of the island’s most stunning natural areas.
 Located in the northeast of the main island, it’s famous for its mangrove forests that stretch out into the water.
 These forests have a unique ecosystem: at low tide the roots are exposed, but they thrive despite the shifting water levels.
 The scenery here is truly breathtaking.